threema-ch/threema-android/README.md

 for more information on how to contribute.

-Note that translation fixes should not be contributed through GitHub but through OneSky, see next section.
+Note that translation fixes should not be contributed through GitHub but on Crowdin, see next section.

 ## <a name="translating"></a>Translating

-We manage our app translations through OneSky.
-If you’re interested in improving translations, or if you would like to translate Threema to a new language, please sign up at <https://threema.oneskyapp.com/collaboration/>.
+We manage our app translations on Crowdin.
+If you’re interested in improving translations, or if you would like to translate Threema to a new language, please contact us at `support at threema dot ch`.

 ## <a name="license"></a>License